sjefvanleeuwen/morstead/graph/README.md

        akkordeerder.ID as akkordeerderId,
        akkordeert.moment as akkorderingsmoment,
        reviewed.moment as reviewmoment
-FROM persoon,beheert, publicatie, persoon reviewer, reviewed, persoon akkordeerder, akkordeert, regelgeving WHERE MATCH (
+FROM persoon,beheert, publicatie, persoon reviewer, reviewed, persoon akkordeerder, akkordeert, regelgeving, bestand WHERE MATCH (
         persoon-(beheert)->publicatie AND
         reviewer-(reviewed)->publicatie AND